jdeisenberg/icljs/_sources/vectors.rst

 * ``last`` returns the last item in the collection
 * ``count`` gives you the number of items in the collection
 * ``vector?`` returns ``true`` if its argument is a vector, ``false`` otherwise
-* ``conj`` takes a collection and an item, and adds that item to the collection.
+* ``conj`` takes a collection and an item, and returns a new collection with that element added to the collection.

-In the case of vectors, ``conj`` adds the new element at the **end** of the list.
+In the case of vectors, ``conj`` puts the new element at the **end** of the vector that it returns.
 Try these expressions in the following active code box, or use a series of ``println`` to do them all at once; for your convenience, the ``price-vector`` vector has been defined.

 ::